toadkicker/chatrelic/README.md

 ## Requirements

-- Amazon API Gateway
+- Amazon Web Services Lambda
-- Valid SSL Certificate
+- Amazon Developer portal account
 - New Relic account with alerts configured

 ## Features

-- Receives an alert via New Relic alerts webhook and pushes to Alexa
+- Receives an alert via New Relic alerts API and pushes to Alexa
 - Allows user to ask Alexa for open alerts
   - "Alexa, ask Chatrelic if I have any new incidents."